thelia-modules/ColissimoLabel/Readme.md

 # ColissimoLabel

-Allows you to generate labels for orders passed through SoColissimo and ColissimoWs.
+Allows you to generate labels for orders passed with ColissimoHomeDelivery and ColissimoPickupPoint.

 ## Installation